gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/ati.md

 {{Note|Make sure the TV has been setup correctly (see manual) before attempting the following solution.}}
 ```
 When connecting a TV using the HDMI port, the TV may show a blurry picture with a 2-3cm border around it.
 This protects
-against overscanning (see [Wikipedia:Overscan](Wikipedia:Overscan "Wikipedia:Overscan"){.wikilink}), but can be turned
-off using xrandr:
+against overscanning (see [Wikipedia:Overscan](Wikipedia:Overscan "wikilink")), but can be turned off using xrandr:

 `xrandr --output HDMI-0 --set underscan off`